maxZ-2020/westmarches/How To/How to track Stuff.md

 Every Quest Like Thingy gets its own Log where the Progress is recorded.

-# Everything is a Note / Everything is an Entity

-* Leaves do not need to be Notes but can be
-* Examples for Objects that can be a Note
-	* Places
-	* NPCs/Monsters
-	* Items/Objects

 # Every Note has a Session Log

 The state of an Entity is tracked on a per Session basis.
 When the Entity is altered for the first time during that Session the Inventory/State is Copied and then subsequently altered.